isomerpages/ura-lkywcp/pages/special-mentions/2012-copenhagen-malmo.md

 permalink: /copenhagen-malmo/
 ---

+***Copenhagen and Malmö are jointly recognised for their close collaboration and a shared vision across borders.***

 ![Øresund bridge](/images/special-mentions/copenhagen.jpg)*Øresund Bridge.
 Photo © City of Copenhagen*

 **COPENHAGEN AND MALMÖ** are jointly recognised for their close collaboration at government and business levels, and shared vision of a holistic set of economic, environmental and socially sustainable goals.